aboutcode-org/scancode-toolkit/docs/source/cli-reference/help-text-options.rst

     pre-scan:
       --ignore <pattern>         Ignore files matching <pattern>.
       --include <pattern>        Include files matching <pattern>.
-      --classify                 Classify files with flags telling if the file is a legal, or readme or test file, etc.
+      --classify                 Classify files with flags indicating whether the file is a legal, readme, test or similar file.
       --facet <facet>=<pattern>  Add the <facet> to files with a path matching
                                  <pattern>.

     post-scan:
       --consolidate            Group resources by Packages or license and copyright holder and return those groupings as a list of consolidated packages and a list of consolidated components.
 This requires the scan to have/be run with the copyright, license, and package options active
       --filter-clues           Filter redundant duplicated clues already contained in detected license and copyright texts and notices.
       --license-clarity-score  Compute a summary license clarity score at the codebase level.
       --license-policy FILE    Load a License Policy file and apply it to the scan at the Resource level.
-      --license-references     Return reference data for all licenses and license rulespresent in detections.
+      --license-references     Return reference data for all licenses and license rules present in detections.
       --mark-source            Set the "is_source" to true for directories that contain over 90% of source files as children and descendants.
 Count the number of source files in a directory as a new source_file_counts attribute
       --summary                Summarize scans by providing declared origin information and other detected origin info at the codebase attribute level.
       --tallies                Compute tallies for license, copyright and other scans at the codebase level.
       --tallies-by-facet       Compute tallies for license, copyright and other scans and group the results by facet.
       --tallies-key-files      Compute tallies for license, copyright and other scans for key, top-level files.
 Key files are top- level codebase files such as COPYING, README and package manifests as reported by the --classify option "is_legal", "is_readme", "is_manifest" and
                                "is_top_level" flags.
       --tallies-with-details   Compute tallies of license, copyright and other scans at the codebase level, keeping intermediate details at the file and directory level.

     core:
       --timeout <seconds>     Stop an unfinished file scan after a timeout in seconds. [default: 120 seconds]
       -n, --processes INT     Set the number of parallel processes to use.
 Disable parallel processing if 0.
 Also disable threading if -1. [default: 1]
       -q, --quiet             Do not print summary or progress.
       -v, --verbose           Print progress as file-by-file path instead of a progress bar.
 Print verbose scan counters.
       --from-json             Load codebase from one or more <input> JSON scan file(s).
       --max-in-memory INTEGER Maximum number of files and directories scan details kept in memory during a scan.
 Additional files and directories scan details above this number are cached on-disk rather than in memory.
 Use 0 to use unlimited memory and disable on-disk caching.
 Use -1 to use only on-disk caching.  [default: 10000]
       --max-depth INTEGER     Maximum nesting depth of subdirectories to scan.
                               Descend at most INTEGER levels of directories below and including the starting directory.
 Use 0 for no scan depth limit.